Skip to content

 Risks of technology stocks

-While some tech stocks have been on a bullish run since April (particularly seen in the S&P 500 Index),1 positive market sentiment can’t last forever.
+While the S&P 500 is expected to continue its bullish trend into 2026,1 positive market sentiment can’t last forever.
 And although we mentioned momentum stocks can continue their upward trajectory, not all of them will keep growing.

 In addition to this, here are a few other risks of trading technology stocks: